 Heat and Sun

-Heat exposure is far and away the most likely hazard that visitors will encounter at the monument.
-The summer months, particularly July and August, can be extremely hot with many days reaching over 100 degrees Farenheit.
-Remember to use sunglasses, sunscreen, and drink plenty of water if you will be outdoors for any length of time.
-There is no point in pushing yourself into dyhydration or heat exhaustion.
-There is nothing to see that is worth endangering your health.
+Heat exposure is far and away the most likely hazard that visitors should plan for.
+The summer months, particularly July and August, can be extremely hot with many days reaching over 100 degrees Farenheit and very little shade on the trails.

 Rattlesnakes will usually try to crawl away or remain hidden unless surprised.
 You can minimize the chances of being bitten by keeping your distance.
 It also helps to watch where you put hands and feet.
 Snakes will seek shady, cooler areas when the hot summer sun is out, so avoid putting hands and feet in locations where you can't see.

 Adult ticks rest on grasses and low plants and attach themselves to people or animals that brush against the vegetation.
 Once they hitch a ride upon a passing animal or person they can spend up to 2 to 4 hours climbing the host to find a good site to attach.
 Make periodic inspections of your clothing and that of your companions.
-Remove loose ticks and thoroughly wash your hands and thecontact area.
 If a tick is imbedded in the skin follow standard first aid procedures for removal.
 If you develop a rash or any flu-like symptoms, visit a doctor.